alnvdl/terr/README.md

 $ goimports -w .
 ```

-Adopting `terr.Trace` and `terr.TraceWithLocation` is harder, as it is
+Adopting `terr.Trace` is harder, as it is impossible to write a simple gofmt
-impossible to write a simple gofmt rewrite rule that works for all cases.
-So
+rewrite rule that works for all cases.
+So it has to be applied by hand
-these two functions have to be applied by hand following these guidelines:
+following these guidelines:
 - `return err` becomes `return terr.Trace(err)`;
 - `return NewCustomErr()` requires an adaptation in `NewCustomErr` to use
-  `terr.TraceWithLocation`.
+  `terr.Trace`, possibly with options (usually only `terr.WithLocation`, but
+  `terr.WithChildren` is also available).
 An example is available[^3].
-  `return terr.TraceWithLocation(NewCustomErr())`.

 ### Getting rid of terr
 Run the following commands in a directory tree to get rid of terr in all its